Alex Healy (racing driver): Career

 In 2012, Healy appointed a new crew and received increased support from his main sponsor.
 The RSX had a significant power train upgrade with major improvement to aerodynamics, expecting to see improved handling, performance and reliability.
-Healy returned to the CTCC series with sufficient funding to compete for the entire season of 8 events (16 races).
+Healy returned to the CTCC series with sufficient funding to compete for the entire season of eight events (16 races).

 In 2013, Healy spent the pre-season doing a complete re-build of his RSX- including a new power train and revamped support systems.
-He completed 6 of 7 race weekends and reached the podium on five of the weekends, resulting in an overall 4th in the CTCC Super Touring championship.
+He completed six of seven race weekends and reached the podium on five of the weekends, resulting in an overall fourth in the CTCC Super Touring championship.
 2013 was his most successful season in touring car racing.

-In 2014, Alex Healy tested a car for the Porche Cup series and competed in the Canadian National Karting Championships in Mont Tremblant, QC.
-Starting 5th on the grid of the Briggs & Stratton senior class final, he had to settle for a 14th-place finish after being hit from behind early in the race.
+In 2014, Healy tested a car for the Porche Cup series and competed in the Canadian National Karting Championships in Mont Tremblant, Quebec.
+Starting fifth on the grid of the Briggs & Stratton senior class final, he had to settle for a 14th-place finish after being hit from behind early in the race.

 In 2015 Healy sold his Acura RSX to an American former pro racer based in Pennsylvania.
-He is taking a break from competitive racing by competing with the GASTops Chumps for Charity team and doing selected Karting events.
+He is taking a break from competitive racing by competing with the GASTops Chumps for Charity team and doing selected karting events.

-In 2015-2019 Alex Healy Racing (Alex Healy, Pierre Clavet, Jean-Mi Isabelle and Tyler Givogue) competed in the annual Pole Position 4-Hour Enduro at Kart-O-Mania in Montreal, winning the event in 2019 and reaching the podium in three previous events.
+In 2015–2019 Alex Healy Racing (Alex Healy, Pierre Clavet, Jean-Mi Isabelle and Tyler Givogue) competed in the annual Pole Position 4-Hour Enduro at Kart-O-Mania in Montreal, winning the event in 2019 and reaching the podium in three previous events.

-Healy is the co-founder and President of RH Precision Unmanned, a Aerial Mapping & Surveying, Thermographic Inspections, and Building Sciences firm.
+Healy is the co-founder and president of RH Precision Unmanned, an aerial mapping and surveying, thermographic inspections, and building sciences firm.
 RH Precision employs drones for engineering projects throughout Ontario and Quebec.